bafulton/recipes/src/desserts-&-sweets/rhubarb-custard-pie.md

 4. Bake, uncovered, for an additional 5 minutes.

 #### Filling
+1. Slice the rhubarb into ½-inch chunks.
-1. Place the rhubarb in a bowl and toss it in ¼ cup of sugar.
+2. Place the rhubarb in a bowl and toss it in ¼ cup of sugar.
-2. Whisk together the remaining 1¼ cup sugar, flour, eggs, butter, cream, and lemon juice until combined.
+3. Whisk together the remaining 1¼ cup sugar, flour, eggs, butter, cream, and lemon juice until combined.
-3. Pour the filling into the prepared crust and scatter the rhubarb evenly on top, discarding any liquid at the bottom of the bowl.
+4. Pour the filling into the prepared crust and scatter the rhubarb evenly on top, discarding any liquid at the bottom of the bowl.
-4. Bake the pie at 350° for 60 to 65 minutes, or until the edges of the filling are set but the center still wobbles slightly.
+5. Bake the pie at 350° for 60 to 65 minutes, or until the edges of the filling are set but the center still wobbles slightly.
-5. Cool the pie on a wire rack for at least 2 hours before serving.
+6. Cool the pie on a wire rack for at least 2 hours before serving.

 ## Resources
 [!ref target="blank" text="Recipe"](https://www.hummingbirdhigh.com/2020/05/rhubarb-custard-pie.html)